 - Basic furniture for the emergency department (waiting room chairs, consulting tables and chairs and patient couches)

 - Repair and maintenance of the emergency department building(s)

 [CLICK HERE] for the detailed budget.

-For more details on how you can be part of our efforts to strengthen emergency care in Kenya, send us an email at firstname.lastname@example.org or call us on 020 2100054 or 0710 633855.
+For more details on how you can be part of our efforts to strengthen emergency care in Kenya, visit our website www.emergencymedicinekenya.org or send us an email at firstname.lastname@example.org or call us on 020 2100054 or 0710 633855.